 While the Policyholder ID is the only data that the grapple fragment has, it's enough to match the grapple fragment to another Customer fragment.
 When entity resolution for Customers takes place, the grapple fragment is incorporated into a Customer entity and contributes its knowledge of the relationship to a specific policy to the final Customer entity, so this relationship can be represented in the data.

 In this example, it was simple to match the Customer fragments for illustrative purposes.
 With real-life data, which often does not have reliable (or any) keys, the grapple fragment is essential for building the inter-entity relationships, since it cannot be replicated with a lookup.

-A key benefit of MIOvantage is that its entity resolution performance is independent of the amount of existing data and the number of existing resolved entities.
+A key benefit of our solutions is that their entity resolution performance is independent of the amount of existing data and the number of existing resolved entities.

-Instead, MIOvantage's entity resolution performance is related to the amount of incoming data.
+Instead, our entity resolution performance is related to the amount of incoming data.

 This is the case because, when a new fragment is received, it undergoes the normal indexing and clustering process.
 But only the fragment groups to which new fragments are actually added continue with the entity resolution process.
 The fragment groups which are unchanged, and the associated entities, do not change state.

 Consider the example entity re-evaluation scenario.
 When fragment C entered the system, fragments A and B, and entities 1 and 2, were activated as a result.